November 20, 2015

 Covering an older paper mache sculpture in air dry clay

-I tried so 👏 many 👏 brands of clay, many just randomly selected from art supply store shelves, but none fit my exacting standards.
+I tried so 👏 many 👏 brands of clay, many just randomly selected from art supply store shelves, but none were close to my high expectations.
 It was discouraging.
-I even tried polymer clays, but was put off by the plastic residue it left on my hands.
+I found polymer clays were no better, leaving an unpleasant plastic residue on my hands.

 Air dry clay small horse sculpture